surbhitrao/Popular-Movies-2-Grab-Your-Popcorn-/README.md

 Users can view and play trailers ( either in the youtube app or a web browser).
 Users can read reviews of a selected movie.
 Allows users to mark a movie as a favorite in the details view by tapping a button(star).
 This movies collection not require an API request.
-This app features a complete tablet expericne implemted using Two Pane layout.
+The app retains its previous state which has been implemented using Parcebles and SavedInstance This app features a complete tablet expericne implemted using Two Pane layout.

 Need to add API Key in MainActivity.java class